wanghaisheng/responsive-landing-page-starter/content/blog/en/verify-phone-numbers-with-node-red-dr.md

 ---
 title: Verify Phone Numbers with Node-RED
-description: In previous tutorials you’ve learnt about the Nexmo SMS and Voice APIs, you’ve gotten comfortable with sending and receiving messages and calls, and hopefully, you’ve also had a chance to experiment and play around with customizing these experiences in Node-RED.
-In this tutorial, we’ll look at the Verify API and explore a handy way of […]
+description: In this tutorial we'll have a look at the Nexmo Verify API with Node-RED and explore a handy way of validating your users' phone numbers.
 thumbnail: /content/blog/verify-phone-numbers-with-node-red-dr/verify-featured-image.png
 author: julia
 published: true